visioninhope/foundationallm/docs/deployment/deployment-starter.md

 ## Deployment steps

 Follow the steps below to deploy the solution to your Azure subscription.
+If you are upgrading from a previous version, like `0.4.0` please refer to the changes in the [release notes](changes-050.md).

 1. Ensure all the prerequisites are met.